 Free-Floating Car-Share Program

 In this system, trips start and end in different locations.
 Since 2015, car2go has been providing free-floating car-share service in Arlington as part of a demonstration study.
-Taking into consideration residents’ feedback and data gathered during the study, Arlington County has designed a permanent free-floating car-share program.
-On Feb.
-2, 2018, the County invited contractors to bid to participate in the program.
+Taking into consideration residents’ feedback and data gathered during the study, Arlington County designed a permanent free-floating car-share program.
+On March 19, 2018, the County awarded contracts to GIG Car Share and car2go.
 For more details on the procurement, visit eVA.